chillerlan/php-oauth/README.md

 ## Privacy policy

-This library does not store or process user data on its own - it only handles the OAuth flow for an application.
+This library does not store or process user data on its own - it only handles the OAuth flow for an application.<br/>
 Implementers are responsible for a proper privacy policy in accordance with the service providers.